 Let’s face it at the beginning of the year teachers are excited and full of hope at the thought of the new school year.
 Then somewhere around then end of winter teachers have been worn down by the ins and outs of the year and want nothing more than sleep.
 The alarm goes off in the morning and they start sacraficing their appearance just so stay in bed a little bit longer.

 2. Your students stop paying attention because they are ready for summer

 Students are also feeling the end of the school year getting near and it becomes harder and harder to keep their attention from drifting away.

 3. You start becoming very creative to get their attention

 Teachers will start doing everything possible to get their students to become interested in the assignment…even it means having to use analogies about celebrities you know nothing about.

 4. You start to feel more like an entertainer than a teacher

 At a certain point you realize that you are beginning to feel more like an entertainer than a teacher.
-You are doing anything you can think of to get and keep their attention even if it means acting like an idiot.
+You are doing anything you can think of to get and keep their attention even if it means acting like an clown.